-Adding/increasing Member Optional Life, as well as adding Spouse Life coverage, is subject to prior approval by the life insurance plan administrator, Minnesota Life Insurance Company.
+Adding/increasing Member Optional Life, as well as adding Spouse and/or Child Life coverage, is subject to prior approval by the life insurance plan administrator, Minnesota Life Insurance Company.
 Members must complete and submit a statement of health form to Minnesota Life for review.
-For the FY 2012 Benefit Choice Period only, Child Life coverage may be added without statement of health approval.